poshjosh/chinomsoikwuagwu.com/2020/03/16/AWS_VPC-endpoints-and-VPC-endpoint-services.md

 and consistent identifier for an Availability Zone.
 For example, `use1-az1` is an AZ ID for the `us-east-1` Region and it has the same location in every AWS account.

+### Security ###

+Using a VPC endpoint for AWS resources, allows you to control and limit access using the following:

+- VPC endpoint policies – These policies are applied on the VPC endpoint.
+They allow you to control and limit API access to the AWS resource.

+- IAM policies – By using the `aws:sourceVpce` condition on policies attached to IAM users, groups, or roles, you can enforce that all access to specified AWS Resources is via the specified VPC endpoint.

 ### References ###